robpomeroy/BrightOS/docs/Mission.md

 is the position my wife and I found ourselves in, in 2004, when she gave birth to our twins Morgan and James.
-Due to a [condition during pregnancy](https://en.wikipedia.org/wiki/Twin-to-twin_transfusion_syndrome) our boys both have profound disabilities.
-Morgan has severe spastic cerebral palsy, is quadriplegic and vision impaired.
+Due to a [condition during pregnancy](https://en.wikipedia.org/wiki/Twin-to-twin_transfusion_syndrome) our boys both acquired profound disabilities.
+Morgan, who passed away in 2024, had severe spastic cerebral palsy, was quadriplegic and vision impaired.
 James has severe learning difficulties, is on the autistic spectrum and suffers from anxiety.

 The following years have been a massive learning experience and, I hope, character building!
 What has become abundantly apparent is that there are gaps in the market, for all sorts of specialist provision.
 And that where specialist provision *does* exist, applying the label "disabled" or "adapted" to any product or service reduces its market and increases its cost, dramatically.
-(A specialist bath for Morgan comes in at £10,000, or thereabouts.)
+(A specialist bath for Morgan came in at about £10,000, for example.)

 It does not have to be costly, to meet computing needs.
 This open source (free!) repository contains an [Ansible](https://www.ansible.com/) playbook for